 The best way to get an understanding of the test is by reviewing the official practice questions on the UKCAT website.
 I recommend going through them untimed so you can familiarise yourself with the questions and become more comfortable with the test, understand why you get questions wrong and review them continually (Click here to view practice questions).
 Some questions require you to ‘drag and drop’ the correct response.

 Step 3: Practice Logical Puzzles and Decision Making Strategies

 I recommend getting used to logical puzzles and learn decision making strategies to improve accuracy and speed.

 Once you have completed the practice questions.
 Attempt the official practice tests timed.
 I recommend you review your score, look into questions you got wrong and objectively identify what you need to work on.
 For instance, you might realise you did not finish attempting all the questions and might need to develop a strategy for saving time.

 Step 5: Practice with an Online UKCAT Course

 Once you are familiar with the concept and item types start practising with an online UKCAT course to mimic the real test.
-You can start working on your exam techniques and time management skills.
-I recommend purchasing the Job Test Prep Online UKCAT Course, it has amazing features and is affordable.
-You can read my full review of the Job Test Prep Online UKCAT Course.
+You can start honing your exam techniques and skills.